 - 1. Cumulative GPA of at least 3.000 (on a 4.000 scale). - 2.
 Excellent scores on the aptitude parts (verbal and quantitative) of the GRE graduate school admission test. - 3.
-A bachelor's degree in economics.
-The program is also open to students from other fields such as mathematics, statistics and engineering.
-However, all applicants must have taken at least 12 hours of economics, including two intermediate theory courses, one in price theory (microeconomics) and one in macroeconomics. - 4.
-Mathematical proficiency equivalent to courses in multivariate calculus (i.e., three terms of university-level calculus), probability and statistics (two terms), differential equations and linear algebra. - 5.
+A bachelor's degree in economics or related field.
+The program is also open to students from fields other than economics, such as mathematics, statistics and engineering.
+Applicants with degrees in fields other than economics must have taken at least 12 hours of economics courses, including two intermediate theory courses, one in microeconomics and one in macroeconomics. - Mathematical proficiency equivalent to courses in multivariate calculus (i.e., three terms of university-level calculus), probability and statistics (two terms), and linear algebra. - 5.
 TOEFL English language proficiency test scores, if required.
-TOEFL test scores are required of all international students who do not hold a degree from a U.S. degree-granting institution.
-The minimum acceptable score is 213 on the computerbased test or 79-80 on the Internet-based test.
+TOEFL scores are required of all international students who do not hold a degree from a U.S. degree-granting institution.
+The minimum acceptable score is 79 on the Internet-based test or 213 on the computer-based test.

 Qualifying Examinations.
 Every student must pass written qualifying examinations in microeconomic theory and macroeconomic theory.
+Only students who maintain a GPA of 3.000 in the first-year required courses are allowed to take the qualifying exam.
 Students will normally take these exams following the end of the second term in the program.